Transferring Coursework to A-State

 The equivalencies listed reflect the current catalog reviewed from the respective school.
 Some departments may prefer different requirements and may substitute equivalencies for their programs.
 There may be stipulations to acceptance of some courses.
 For instance, a course may be accepted as fulfilling a course requirement from a 2-year institution, but no upper-level credit will be given.
 Some departments may require an exam to determine equivalency.
 Some courses may transfer as "elective" credit, which means the hours will transfer to A-State.
 Your major department will determine if these "elective" hours will be used in your degree plan.

-The Transfer Course Equivalency Search is updated on a weekly basis but if you have any questions regarding the accuracy of the data, please contact the Office of Admissions, Records and Registration at 870-972-2031 or email@example.com.
+The Transfer Course Equivalency Search is updated on a weekly basis but if you have any questions regarding the accuracy of the data, please contact the Office of the Registrar at 870-972-2031 or email@example.com.

 College Source Online